 Imagine biting into a delicious poppy seed muffin, enjoying the subtle nutty flavor, unaware that these tiny seeds could lead to unexpected consequences.
-The world of drug testing can be complex, and everyday foods like those containing poppy seeds can sometimes cause confusion and anxiety.
+In practice, the world of drug testing can be complex, and everyday foods like those containing poppy seeds can sometimes cause confusion and anxiety.
 Understanding how long poppy seeds might show up on a drug test is essential for anyone facing workplace drug screenings or other similar evaluations.

 Main Subheading: Understanding Poppy Seeds and Drug Tests